 It is customary for extensions to prefix their settings with their own name, to avoid collision with existing (and future) extensions.
-For example, a hypothetic extension to handle Google Sitemaps would use settings like GOOGLESITEMAP_ENABLED, GOOGLESITEMAP_DEPTH, and so on.
+For example, a hypothetical extension to handle Google Sitemaps would use settings like GOOGLESITEMAP_ENABLED, GOOGLESITEMAP_DEPTH, and so on.

-6.4.2 Loading & activating extensions
+6.5.2 Loading & activating extensions

-Extensions are loaded and activated at startup by instantiating a single instance of the extension class.
-Therefore, all the extension initialization code must be performed in the class init method.
+Extensions are loaded and activated at startup by instantiating a single instance of the extension class per spider being run.
+All the extension initialization code must be performed in the class init method.